abdurrahimbsrn/TinyLlama-ZMQ-Server/README.md

 messages = [
     {
         "role": "system",
-        "content": "You are a funny pirate assistant.
-Give short and clear answers."
+        "content": "You are a helpful assistant that provides concise and accurate answers.", },
-    },
     {
         "role": "user",
-        "content": "Why is the sea salty?"
+        "content": "Who are you?"
     }
 ]

 payload = {
-    "messages": messages,
+    "prompt": messages,
     "max_tokens": 60
 }